IAD Comprehensive

 Why?

-Students enhance computational thinking ability, learn some front-end development, and to better understand technical environments.
+Students enhance computational thinking ability, learn some front-end development, and to understand better technical environments.

 Capstone and Portfolio Showcase